Qzen-roi/Rainonymous/README.md

-This is made for finding  the age by simply filling the input from the user , and need to put nepali birthday year only no need to fill up months or days  only  a birthyear is required to be filled
+We've added both Nepali and English (B.S and A.D).
+An users need to give input in terms of their birthyear only  birth year need to be fill up in input. if user add's  day and month program will going show error